Read these Jowett Jupiter classic car activities - have a look-through !

 25th August 2013 as part of a run to celebrate the 90th anniversary of

-the founding of the Southerm Jowett Car Club in this very area.
+the founding of the Southern Jowett Car Club in this very area.
 Yes

-that early Jowett has its Dickey seat set!
+that early blue Jowett has its Dickey seat set!

-Inevitably some niggles showed up but that was what it was about.
-Photos Craig Ainge
+some niggles showed up but that was what it was about.
+Photos Craig

-Over in New Zealand now, for the Brass Monkey Trial at Hampton Down (yes it's winter there!)
+in New Zealand now, for the Brass Monkey Trial at Hampton Down (yes

-Wilton Classic & Supercar Show (4th August 2013) came and went.
+Wilton Classic and Supercar Show (4th August 2013) came and went.

 Pat Lockyer and his splendid Farina Jupiter attracted a lot of

 attention, as did

 this Rolls Royce bodied by the renowned Paris coachbuilder Hernri